msampathkumar/MagicModules-TerraformTools/README.md

 * Add `descriptive-and-unique-filename.tf.erb` to the [Magic Modules template directory](https://github.com/GoogleCloudPlatform/magic-modules/tree/master/mmv1/templates/terraform/examples).
 * Add the content inside of your `terraform.yaml_check` to the correct `terraform.yaml`, depending on your product.
 For example, for Cloud Run, you would add your `terraform.yaml_check` content to the [Cloud Run `terraform.yaml` file](https://github.com/GoogleCloudPlatform/magic-modules/blob/master/mmv1/products/cloudrun/terraform.yaml).

-For detailed instructions on creating a pull request for Magic Modules, see the [Include Terraform snippets](https://cloud.google.com/guides/authoring/terraform-snippets) page.
+For detailed instructions, see the [Include Terraform samples](https://cloud.google.com/guides/authoring/terraform-samples#add-sample-metadata) page.

 ### Generate a new `.tf` file from the Ruby files